-This year we only walked for 26 days, but we had ten days off during that time.
+This year we walked 550 km in 26 days, but we had ten days off in the middle.
 This was not our original plan.

 The trouble began after a week, when Keith’s leg mysteriously swelled up and became a painful red sausage.
-This put an end to our idea of walking all the way from Burgundy to the beginning of the pilgrim Way of Geneva, and then on to le Puy.
+This put an end to our idea of walking all the way from Burgundy to the beginning of the pilgrim Way of Geneva, and then to follow it down to le Puy.

-The Rhône river, magnificently broad even in its upper reaches, was never far away until we crossed it lower down and went over the watershed into the valley of the Loire at le Puy.
+The Rhône river, magnificently broad even in its upper reaches, was never far away until we crossed it lower down, went over the watershed and descended into the valley of the Loire at le Puy.

-Once again we took no commercial maps or guides, and relied wholly on our own ones, which was a great success.
-The making of these maps is described in Maps and Guides.
+Once again we took no commercial maps or guides, and relied wholly on our own home-made maps, which have much more detail than the Google Map below.

 You can also see this map using Google Earth and take a virtual flight along our route.